 Make sure you join the correct queue.
 A border force officer will look at your passport and check your visa/entry clearance, or assess you for a short-term student visa if you are a non-visa national applying at the border.
 Make sure you have the right documents, in your hand luggage, if a border force officer is assessing you as a visitor at the border and you are asked to provide them.

 When you enter (or re-enter) the UK with Student immigration permission, the border force officer must be satisfied that you speak English at the required level, without needing an interpreter.

 You should also have documents relating to:

-- your studies (letter from your university/college/school, including your Confirmation of Acceptance for Studies number if you are coming to the UK as a Tier 4 student)
+- your studies (letter from your university/college/school, including your Confirmation of Acceptance for Studies number if you are coming to the UK as a Student)

 - your finances

 - where you are going to stay